 The AOK instrument suite will maximize the aero-optical data captured from a single test run, reduce costs, minimize the number of runs necessary to complete the characterization, and provide ubiquitous capability.
 The AOK will offer new insights into time-resolved flow fields and is suitable for high-Mach numbers and enthalpies.
 It will measure 3 different aero-optical effects: basic image performance, window effects, and flow effects.

-The AOK is being designed to provide real-time, onboard measurements mounted inside the test article of cooled and uncooled seeker window performance.
-Initially the system will fit into a common Advanced Interceptor Technology (AIT) forebody test fixture for us in hypersonic test facilities.
+The AOK is being designed to provide real-time, onboard measurements mounted inside the test article of a cooled or uncooled seeker window.
+Initially the system will fit into a common Advanced Interceptor Technology (AIT) forebody test fixture for use in hypersonic test facilities.
 The instrument suite minimizes, if not eliminates, the need for specialized test setups and tunnel modifications.
 The AOK promotes the ubiquity of aero-optic test capabilities from one GTF to the next.

 We are now incorporating modeling and simulation tools to predict the heat induced deformation of the window to the transmitted wavefront.
 We are also being supported in an effort to validate models for aero-thermal modeling.
 As part of this, we are providing subject matter expert advice for the impact on testing of aero-optic seeker performance.